Mysteries that Matter

 Photo by Aliza Stern Guyer

 Diana Renn is the author of Trouble at Turtle Pond, a middle grade eco-mystery published by Fitzroy Books/Regal House (2022), and three YA mysteries featuring international intrigue and globetrotting teens: Tokyo Heist, Latitude Zero, and Blue Voyage, all published by Viking/Penguin Random House.
+Trouble at Turtle Pond has been named a 2023 Green Earth Book Award Honor Book.
 Blue Voyage was honored as a 2016 “must-read” by the Massachusetts Book Awards, Latitude Zero was a Junior Library Guild selection, and Tokyo Heist was a Kids’ Indie Next List selection.
 Diana is also a co-author of False Idols, an episodically-released international thriller for adults, published by Realm (formerly Serial Box) / Adaptive Books.
 A nonfiction writer as well, Diana received a 2022 Massachusetts Cultural Council Fellowship Award as a finalist in creative nonfiction.
 Her essays, articles, and short fiction have appeared in Flyway:Journal of Writing and Environment, Publisher’s Weekly, WBUR’s Cognoscenti, The Huffington Post, Pangyrus, Brain Child, Literary Mama, The Writer, Writer’s Digest, YARN (Young Adult Review Network), The Indiana Review, Cricket Magazine for Children, and elsewhere.
 She has authored and edited numerous textbooks, taught writing at Boston University, Brandeis University, and Grub Street, and is an Author Accelerator Certified Book Coach.
 Diana grew up in Seattle and now lives outside of Boston with her family.

 Pronouns: she / her / hers